Form factors with two operator insertions and the principle of maximal transcendentality: III. PRINCIPLE OF UNIFORM TRANSCENDENTALITY

-It is a general belief, albeit based on observations, that the FFs and FRs of a SUSY protected operator, such as half-BPS, exhibit the behaviour of UT i.e. they contain only HT weight terms.
+It is a general belief, albeit based on observations, that the FFs and FRs of a SUSY protected operator, such as half-BPS, exhibit the behavior of UT; i.e., they contain only HT weight terms --- commonly known as the principle of uniform transcendentality (PUT).
 No deviation from this conjecture has ever been found.
-In this letter, for the first time, we report that the property of UT does not extrapolate to the FFs of double insertion of SUSY protected operator.
-We find that though the FF of half-BPS primary is UT at one-loop, it no longer holds true at two-loop:
+In this article, for the first time, we report that the property of UT does not extrapolate to the FFs of double insertions of a SUSY protected operator.
+We find that though the FF of half-BPS primary is UT at one loop, it no longer holds true at two-loop,

 where ${\rm nHT}$ represents the next-to-highest-transcendental terms.
 Remainder functions also obey same property.
-Therefore, the property of UT for SUSY protected operator can not be generalised to more general class of FFs with more than one-operator insertion.
-To be more specific, among the nHT terms at two-loop, only the transcendental 3 term is non-zero, the remaining lower ones identically vanish:
+Therefore, the property of UT for SUSY protected operator can not be generalized to a more general class of FFs with more than the one operator insertion.
+To be more specific, among the nHT terms at two loop, only the transcendental 3 term is nonzero; the remaining lower ones identically vanish,

 where the FFs are written as ${\cal F}_{\lambda}^{(n)}=\sum_{l=0}^{2n}{\cal F}_{\lambda}^{(n),\tau(l)}$.
 The $\tau(l)$ represents the terms with transcendentality weight $l$.
-Since the result is too big to be presented here, we provide a graphical presentation of the nHT terms of the FR, ${\cal R}_{{\rm BPS},{\rm nHT}}^{(2)}$, through (A) in figure~\ref{fig:remainder} to demonstrate the dependence on scaling variables $x$ and y.
-We plot the real (Re) and imaginary (Im) parts as a function of partonic invariant mass variable $x$ for different choices of $\rm cos\theta$, where $\theta$ is the angle between one of the particles corresponding to half-BPS operator and one of the initial state scalars in their center of mass frame.
-It shows that as $\rm cos\theta$ approaches 1 and $x$ approaches 0 simultaneously, the non-zero nHT term gets closer to zero which implies the possible restoration of UT principle in this kinematic limit.
+Since the result is too big to be presented here, we provide a graphical presentation of the nHT terms of the FR, ${\cal R}_{{\rm BPS},{\rm nHT}}^{(2)}$, in Fig.~\ref{fig:nHTBPS} to demonstrate the dependence on scaling variables $x$ and y.
+We plot the real (Re) and imaginary (Im) parts as a function of the Landau variable $x$ for different choices of $\rm cos\theta$, where $\theta$ is the angle between one of the particles corresponding to the half-BPS operator and one of the initial state scalars in their center of mass frame, defined through $2 m_\lambda^2y = (s-2m_\lambda^2-\cos\theta\sqrt{s(s-4m_\lambda^2)})$.
 The FR is also seen to be invariant under $\rm cos\theta$ $\leftrightarrow$ $-\rm cos\theta$, as expected for a purely bosonic scattering.
 Since this symmetry is not used in the setup of the calculation, this serves as a strong check on the finite part of the results.
+For numerical evaluation of the polylogarithms, we make use of the package from Ref.~\cite{Frellesvig:2016ske}.